helenaferdy/helenaferdy.github.io/_posts/2026-02-01-fmg-vpn-sdwan.md

 ## VPN Manager

 VPN Managaer is a centralized tool in FortiManager 7.6 to design, configure, and deploy IPsec and SSL VPNs across multiple FortiGate devices using templates and topology-based workflows. <br>
-First we will create a VPN Community with Remote Access type for Dial-Up VPN
+First we will create a VPN Community with Remote Access type for Dial-Up VPN.

 ![x](/static/2026-01-31-fmg/02.png)